-The Todani classification of bile duct cysts divides cysts of the bile duct into 5 groups:
+The Todani classification of bile duct cysts divides choledochal cysts into five groups.

-- characterized by fusiform dilation of the extrahepatic bile duct
+- characterised by fusiform dilation of the extrahepatic bile duct

-Theorized that choledochal cysts form as the result of reflux of pancreatic secretions into the bile duct via anomalous pancreaticobiliary junction.
+Theorised to form as the result of reflux of pancreatic secretions into the bile duct via an anomalous pancreaticobiliary junction.
 Some believe them to arise from ductal plate anomalies.

 - account for 5% of all bile duct cysts